A Trusted Friend in a Complicated World

 Dmitry Kalinovsky/Shutterstock

-Behind those fierce looks (and name!) is a big heart, especially when it comes to kids, says DiNardo.
-And that’s not all: These pups are smart, trainable, and loyal, she adds.
-They’re also playful, patient, and protective, making them awesome BFFs for the littlest two-legged members of your family.
-But if you’re thinking about getting a boxer, know that they grow up to be large dogs and need daily workouts.
-If you’re not sure what that means, discover how much exercise your dog really needs.
+Behind that big, slobbery muzzle and those broad shoulders (and the combative-sounding name!) is a big heart, especially when it comes to kids, says DiNardo.
+And that’s not all: Boxers are smart, trainable and loyal, she adds.
+They’re also playful, patient and protective, making them awesome BFFs for the littlest two-legged members of your family.
+Keep in mind that they grow up to be large dogs and need daily workouts to remain healthy and happy.

-Here’s another ferocious-looking pooch that’s really a mellow mush-ball.
+Here’s another ferocious-looking pooch with a tough-sounding name that’s really mellow.
 “This gentle breed is known for its lovable disposition,” says DiNardo.
 Those easygoing ways are the result of more than 100 years of breeding that turned the English bulldog from a fighter to a super-sweet companion, according to the AKC.
-But don’t confuse that laid-back nature with laziness: Your pup will still need at least one brisk walk every day.
+But don’t confuse that laid-back nature with laziness: Your pup will still need at least one brisk walk daily.

 Labrador Retriever lying down in the beautiful Autumn leaves